real initiative, real impact, across kenya

 Educating the Kenyan youth on conservation through film.
 Reaching the most remote areas with our dedicated crew led by Sandra Nekh.
 Focused on empowering human harmony with nature.
 Supporting rural schools with follow-up projects aimed at sustainable growth and education.

-A simple act can protect entire coastlines — the Seashells Project, led by Batian Upadhyaya, is a youth-driven conservation campaign working to stop harmful seashell collection by raising public awareness, protecting marine habitats, and promoting responsible tourism along Kenya’s beaches.
+A simple act can protect entire coastlines—led by Batian Upadhyaya, the project is a youth-driven conservation campaign working to stop harmful seashell collection by raising public awareness, protecting marine habitats, and promoting responsible tourism along Kenya’s beaches.

 Arjun Shah’s sub-8-hour dash attempt up and down Point Lenana (4985 m), Mount Kenya, to raise funds for MountainFilm Kenya, a conservation education initiative for youth across Kenya!
 A challenging 31-kilometer hike with over 2,000 meters of vertical elevation gain.